newrelic/terraform-provider-newrelic/website/docs/r/workflow.html.markdown

 * `id` - The ID of the workflow.

+To get the workflow ID you can get it from the workflow table by clicking on ... at the end of the row and choosing `Copy workflow id to clipboard`.

 ## Full Scenario Example
 Create a destination resource and reference that destination to the channel resource.
 Then create a workflow and reference the channel resource to it.